• Skip to primary navigation

 If you want the fun layered effect with a surprise in every bite, follow these steps:

-2. Put a few tablespoons of the soaked oats at the bottom.
-Then add ground flaxseeds and some diced apple.
-The liquid from the soaked oats and juices from the apple will get soaked up by the flaxseeds.
+• Put a few tablespoons of the soaked oats at the bottom.
+Then add ground flaxseeds (or chia seeds) and some diced apple.
+The liquid from the soaked oats and juices from the apple will get soaked up by the flaxseeds (or chia seeds).

-3. Continue to layer soaked oats, then raisins and diced apple.
-When you've layered in all the soaked oats and apple, top with chopped walnut and dust a little more cinnamon, that's it!
+• Continue to layer soaked oats, then raisins and diced apple.
+When you've layered in all the soaked oats and diced apples, top with chopped walnut and dust a little more cinnamon; that's it!

 Notes